 The worst time to discover gaps in audit coverage is during a real security incident.
 Regular tabletop exercises that walk through hypothetical compromises can reveal whether your logs have enough detail to reconstruct attack timelines and identify affected data.

-Parallels with Traditional Auditing and Key Differences
+Parallels With Traditional Auditing and Key Differences

 For example, traditional API logs might show a CI/CD pipeline accessed AWS Secrets Manager.
 But an MCP audit trail reveals that a GitHub Actions workflow passed an attestation context, which triggered a policy that evaluated the workflow’s security posture before granting time-limited credentials.